MaximumFluff/Personal-Page-Generator/README.md

 - [x] Change logic for created_by, updated_by for articles (Markdown metadata?)
 - [ ] Type annotations?
 - [ ] Fix folder structure
+- [ ] Handle inputting commit message for generator in the publishing script